 Avoid Cloaking and Manipulative SEO

-Cloaking is manipulative as it is designed to give a website undue advantage by presenting a different content to the search engines while the human visitors see something different.
+Cloaking is manipulative as it is designed to give a website an undue advantage by presenting different content to search engines while human visitors see something different.
 We suggest that if you have a presentation target and do not have any content to present, rather than just taking an empty space or stuffing the space with keywords on white background, it is better to leave out the module instead of taking the Google hammer.

 What any search engine spider does is that it crawls the web and indexes pages in any given database.
 The spider makes use of algorithms to determine page ranking and relevancy of indexed pages.

 Be SEO savvy and select keywords that search engines will find.
 Tools like Keyword Playground and Website Keyword Suggestions will help greatly.
 Avoid dynamic pages and if you have them then run them through the spider simulator to check if dynamic pages are accepted.
 Get your Meta Keywords and Meta Descriptions Right these are the delicacies a spider relishes.
 They are the cornerstones of page ranking and relevance in the “eyes” of any spider.

 When planning a website and its pages keep in mind at all times that you are producing content for people.
 Also, remember that how much people will see your content depends to a large extent on its position on the search engine result pages.